georgevreilly/georgevreilly.github.io/content/blog/2023/09/02/PythonEnumAttributes.rst

 You can add methods like ``color()`` and ``emoji()`` above\
 —you can even decorate them with ``@property`` so that you don't need parentheses—\
-but you have to remember to update *each* method when you add or remove members from the enumeration.
+but you have to remember to update *every* method when you add or remove members from the enumeration.

 Namedtuples to the rescue